CristopherLodbrok117/api-with-docker/README.md

 <br>

-In this guide, we're going to follow the steps to  bould a Docker image for running a Spring Boot application.
+In this guide, we're going to follow the steps to  build a Docker image for running a Spring Boot application.
 We are not focusing on implementing the API, you can bring your own and make only a few changes to achieve the same result.

-## Most classical windows installation DOCKER (really classic)
+## Classic windows installation - DOCKER (really classic)

 The first step is to google or go to the next [link]( https://www.docker.com/products/docker-desktop).
 Select your OS and download the Docker Desktop setup program.
 Double click on it and accept everything, the default configuration is truly reliable (you can always stop and custom some aspects if needed).

 ![docker download](https://github.com/CristopherLodbrok117/api-with-docker/blob/edb65480f97fc0c16efa9acbb886ccad030150b9/assets/screenshots/00%20-%20install%20docker.png)

 Open Docker desktop and explore its different elements.
-Here wou will se all the images, containers, networks, volumes that we build.
+Here wou will see all the images, containers, networks and volumes you create.

 ![docker desktop](https://github.com/CristopherLodbrok117/api-with-docker/blob/edb65480f97fc0c16efa9acbb886ccad030150b9/assets/screenshots/01%20-%20docker%20desktop.png)

-Once you create your images docker desktop allows gives you control of every detail.
+Once you create your images docker desktop gives you control of every detail.

 ![image detail](https://github.com/CristopherLodbrok117/api-with-docker/blob/edb65480f97fc0c16efa9acbb886ccad030150b9/assets/screenshots/03%20-%20docker%20image%20detail.png)